For SaaS (software-as-a-service) businesses that are looking for payment processors, there’s no shortage of options in the marketplace.

 Difficulties with integration can make it hard to keep track of your subscriptions

 It’s not unusual for businesses to operate more than one payment processor for different parts of their business.
-For example, you might have one system to manage recurring billing for a standalone subscription product, and another for subscriptions which offer multiple pricing plans.
+For example, you might have one system to manage recurring billing for a standalone subscription product and another for subscriptions, which offers multiple pricing plans.

 But as your business grows, it’s difficult to get an overview of what is happening with different products—especially if your systems don’t integrate seamlessly.